 History

-Late Summer Festival originated in 2014, when it was held with great success at the Royal Court Theatre in Copenhagen...
+Late Summer Festival began in 2014, when it was held with great success at the Royal Court Theatre in Copenhagen…

-With the vision of offering West Jutlanders and tourists a high-level classical music experience, the organizers decided in 2016 that Hvide Sande should be the setting – with the goal of helping to reduce inequality on the cultural front in Denmark.
+With the vision of offering both West Jutlanders and tourists a high-level classical music experience, the organisers decided in 2016 that Hvide Sande should provide the setting – with the aim of helping to reduce cultural inequality in Denmark.

-The organizers behind the festival, Anette and Helge Slaatto, have fallen in love with Hvide Sande, the nature and the way everything works in the area – so it’s only natural for them to keep the festival here.
+The organisers behind the festival, Anette and Helge Slaatto, have fallen in love with Hvide Sande, the nature, and the way everything works in the area – which is why it is only natural for them that the festival remains here.

 Are there limits to where in Denmark that classical music can be experienced?